-Kenneth Mack is the Managing Partner of the Kazakhstan offices of the international law firm Chadbourne & Parke LLP.
+Kenneth Mack is the Managing Partner of the Kazakhstan offices of the international law firm Dechert.
 He has worked as a lawyer in Kazakhstan for the past 16 years, acting on behalf of foreign and local investors.
 His work includes negotiating and drafting contracts for oil & gas and mining deals, electric power projects, syndicated loans, project financings, IPOs, bond issuances and telecommunications deals.

 Mr. Mack also regularly acts for foreign investors in dispute resolution (both litigation and arbitration), especially on Kazakhstan tax, customs and environmental cases.
 He has been ranked by Legal 500 and Chambers Global for corporate / commercial law and energy and natural resources.